Divya4242/PAGNCstack/README.md

 • Docker Compose >= 1.11

+## Services and Port Information
+Prometheus is an open-source systems monitoring and alerting toolkit.
+It collects and stores metrics as time series data.

+  •  prometheus: 9090

+Grafana is an open-source platform for monitoring and observability.
+It provides dashboards and visualizations for your data.

+  •  grafana: 3000

+cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.

+  •  cadvisor: 8085

+AlertManager handles alerts sent by client applications such as Prometheus.
+It manages alerts, including silencing, inhibition, aggregation, and sending out notifications.

+  •  alertmanager: 9093

+NodeExporter exposes hardware and OS metrics exposed by *nix kernels, which Prometheus can scrape.

+  •  nodeexporter: 9100

 ## Setup AlertManager
 Follow the steps in the alertmanager folder's [README.md](https://github.com/Divya4242/PAGNCstack/blob/main/alertmanager/readme.md) file before running Docker Compose.